Table of contents

 When the structure of your email is ready to go, it’s time to consider what design elements to include.

 Typography is an important part of your company’s visual branding.
 For the body of your email, use a font that’s easy to read.
-Header text can be in a stronger font.
-You’ll also want to consider font color, spacing and size.
-Don’t use more than two fonts — this makes the email unnecessarily complicated.
-And if you decide to use a custom font, preview the email on multiple devices.
-We love the simple but effective typography in this Tuft & Needle email:
+Consider font color, spacing, and size.
+Don’t use more than two fonts in order to keep it on-brand so customers read it as professional.
+If you decide to use a custom font, make sure to preview the email on multiple devices.
+We love the simple but effective typography in this Tuft & Needle email.

 Subject line: Save 10% on new sheet covers

 Color is essential when it comes to how your customers view your brand.
 Use a non-white background color to make your email look like one cohesive image.
 Then choose accent colors (such as the shade of your header or CTA button color) based on your brand colors and the email’s overall color scheme.
 For example, MealPal uses a pale blue background and adds a pop of color with the orange CTAs (which match the company logo at the top).

 Subject line: NEW: groceries for 40% off with MealPal Market!

 GIFs and videos are popular when it comes to email design best practices.
 Animated GIFs can grab a reader’s attention with humor or they can demonstrate how to use your product.
 If you choose to include video in your emails, create educational content and post it on your website or YouTube.
 Many ESPs don’t allow videos to play in messages, so sharing the video link in the email is best.